cloudmaven/documentation/pages/faq/faq.md

 ## Introduction

-Here we briefly answer common questions about migrating research computing to the cloud.
+Brief answers to common questions on migrating research computing to the cloud:
-We aim to show how the cloud can work for you; and we also try and keep you out of some common pitfalls.
+What's possible, what are the pitfalls.

 ## Q: What is the *cloud*?

-The public cloud is a massive ensemble of computers, storage, networking and other computing services where you to configure, use and pay for the computing power you need.
-That is, the cloud is a computing environment that scales in an elastic manner.
-You can use it for research computing without needing to purchase, maintain, upgrade, patch, or recycle computer hardware.
-The public cloud is secure, reliable and cost-effective.
-Additional features include...
+The cloud is a massive, secure, reliable ensemble of computers, storage, networking and computing services available for public use on a utility payment basis.
+The cloud is a hence a computing environment that scales with demand in an elastic manner.

-* You pay for the compute power that you use.
+* You pay for the compute power that you need / use

-* You do not have to purchase, maintain, update, and re-purchase equipment
+* You do not purchase, maintain, update, patch, service and/or recycle computer hardware

-* You have access to computing at tremendous scale; from one core to tens of thousands depending on your needs
+* You access computing at unlimited scale; from one core to tens of thousands depending on your needs

-* You do not have to wait for cloud computing resources to become available
+* You do not have to wait for cloud resources to become available

-* You can run your computing jobs to completion without interruption
+* You run your computing jobs to completion without interruption

-* You can purchase services such as a database without having to install and maintain them
+* You purchase services such as databases without needing to install and maintain them

-* You can easily build a web presence and use that to share data and information: With collaborators or with the public
+* You can easily build a web presence and use that to share data with collaborators or with the public

-## Q: I am accustomed to my computing environment *persisting*... how do I come to terms with the cloud sounding
+## Q: As I am accustomed to my computing environment *persisting*... how do I understand the cloud
-like my work could evaporate at any moment?
+where it seems my work could *evaporate* at any moment?

-kilroy left off here...
+Cloud platforms are designed and operated as multiply-redundant persistent resources.
+What takes some getting used to is the scale up / scale down model of cloud operation.
+Let's consider these in turn for a moment.

+When executing a computational task on a small cluster of computers you have an idea of how long it will take to finish.
+Modifying this task to run on a larger cluster might require time and effort; but comes with the benefit of finishing faster.
+On the cloud the 'larger cluster' can be enormous; it can be instantly available; and costs the same per compute task as the small cluster.
+That is: On the cloud ten computers running for 100 hours costs the same as 1000 computers running for one hour, broadly speaking.
+This is scaling *up*.

+Then when you are developing code you may not need powerful computers.
+The cloud enables you to move your work environment to a small cheaper computer for this.
+You can also **Stop** your cloud computer when it is not in use -- say over the weekend -- so that you are paying only a few cents to store the digital image of your work environment.
+Everything can be restarted again in a matter of a few minutes as needed.
+This is scaling *down*.

+## Q: What is the cloud good for?

+Reproducible research.
+Data science.
+Collaboration.
+Data sharing.

 ## Q: What is the cloud not good for?

-If you can do all of your research computing on a local machine -- say on your laptop -- then you don't need to migrate to the cloud.
-The rest of this answer presumes that you have larger, possibly growing compute tasks that you need to perform.
+If you can do all of your research computing on a local machine -- say on your laptop -- then perhaps you don't need to migrate to the cloud.
+On the other hand: Read further if your computing environment is in some way hindering progress in your research.

-If you do not feel you can spare the time (a few days, say) to learn cloud technology then the cloud may not be for you.
-The cloud feels a little rough around the edges right now like any new technology.
-Really you want to read further only if your computing environment is hindering your progress in research.
+If you do not feel you can spare some time (say a few days, say) to learn the ins and outs of cloud technology then the cloud may not be for you.
+The cloud can feel a little rough around the edges like many emerging technologies.

-If you have an unlimited amount of patience; and you do not need your compute tasks to finish any time soon:
+Again if you have an unlimited supply of patience; if you do not need your compute tasks to finish any sooner then the time investment to learn the cloud may not be worthwhile.
-You may not need to invest time learning how to work on the cloud.

-If you purchase a block of computers and run them full blast for something like 60% 70% 80% 90% 100% of the time:
-They may be more cost-effective than the same amount of computing purchased from a public cloud vendor.
-Down at 50% and lower (let's call this your compute duty-cycle) the public cloud will break even or be *more* cost-effective as a utility where you pay for what you use.
+If you purchase a block of computers and run them full blast for upwards of 60% of the time: They may be more cost-effective than the same computing power rented on the public cloud.
+At 50% utilization and below the public cloud will start to break even and become *more* cost-effective than purchasing and operating your own computers.

+Data security does not belong in this category.
+The public cloud is extremely secure in comparison with privately-held resources; again with the caveat that one must learn how to manage a secure environment on said cloud.

 ## Q: How do I get Research Credits on the public cloud?